Nomination open: January 8, 2021

 - Check: Please make the check payable to Dayton Literary Peace Prize Foundation.
 Enclose a copy of the nomination form with payment to ensure that we credit you properly.

-- All entries should include biographies and pictures of entrants and may be sent electronically or mailed to the address below or to the Chair Sharon Rab and Operations Manager Emily Kretzer.
+- All entries should include biographies and pictures of entrants and may be sent electronically or mailed to the address below or to the Chair Sharon Rab and Program Manager Emily Kretzer.

 Sharon Rab, Chair